Chinese Herbal Medicine

 Although Acupuncture is the practice most associated with Traditional Chinese & East Asian Medicine (TCEAM) here in the West, the Chinese herbal tradition goes back thousands of years with extensive texts that detail the presentation & treatment of both internal & external medical disorders.
 Chinese Herbal Medicine (CHM) is traditional, yet through research on individual herbs & formulas, it continues to evolve & prove to be a valuable source of medicine.

 It is a sophisticated system of health care that focuses equally on the prevention of illness and its treatment.
-It uses the same diagnostic and treatment principles as Acupuncture & can be used alongside acupuncture or in isolation to treat an individual’s constitution, presenting signs/symptoms & underlying causes of illness/imbalance.
+It uses the same diagnostic and treatment principles as Acupuncture & can be used alongside acupuncture or in isolation to treat an individual’s unique signs/symptoms & underlying causes of illness/imbalance.
 For over 2,500 years CHM has been used to treat many conditions involving the respiratory, cardiovascular, nervous, skeletal, muscular, digestive, urogenital, reproductive, endocrine & immune systems.

 To schedule an Herbal Medicine consultation, please contact Jess directly at 410-562-2051 or by email at jess@jessfaulkner.com